 Lubov herself is now a British citizen and has every right and entitlement to donate to a British political party.
 Russian state interference in the British political landscape, on the other hand, is understandably concerning.
 This concern was reflected by the UK government itself with a report conducted in 2019 into possible Russian interference.
 The failure of the British government to release this report, since its publication in October, has led many individuals both inside and outside the government to question the findings and the reason for its non-release.
 One can only presume that it confirms suspicions that Russia intervened in the UK referendum on Brexit and the government therefore wants to avoid its release, in case that the Brexit issue is brought back to centre stage.

-Transparency is vital in politics, both in order to fully understand the possible influence and sway that money exerts on politicians and the political agenda, as well as to understand what possible external pressures have been placed on the electorate.
+Transparency is vital in politics, both in order to fully understand the possible influence and sway that money exerts on politicians and the political agenda, as well as acknowledge what possible external pressures have been placed on the electorate.
 Britain has a greater degree of transparency regarding the source of donations to political parties than most countries.
 However, Britain lacks transparency with regard to outside interference in the political process.

 Lubov Chernukhin becoming Britain’s largest ever female political donor is quite an accolade.
 Attempting to research and understand Lubov Chernukhin’s past is difficult.
 Of Russian heritage, she attained British citizenship alongside her husband, Vladimir Chernukhin.
 Mr. Chernukhin held the role of deputy finance minister from 2000 to 2002, in which “he had ‘regular meetings’ with Putin“.
 During his career, Mr. Chernukhin became a close ally of Kremlin critic Mikhail Kasyanov, who was removed as prime minister in 2004 by Putin’s government.
 After an alleged falling out, Putin stripped Mr. Chernukhin of his role, prompting Mr. Chernukin’s move to the UK to escape the possibility of arrest.